Coronavirus (COVID-19): book now if you're eligible

 The vaccination programme across the country is well underway.
-Please help to share this information with people you know, especially older and vulnerable residents across the borough.
+Please help to share this information with people you know across the borough.

 Who is responsible for the vaccine rollout?

 The vaccine rollout within the borough is being managed by Rochdale Health Alliance (our local GP Federation) and the Primary Care Networks.
-The council will be supporting the NHS to deliver it to as many people as quickly as possible.
+The council is supporting the NHS to deliver it to as many people as quickly as possible.

 Who will get the coronavirus vaccine first?

-Nationwide vaccinations will be distributed on a priority system.
+Nationwide vaccines are being distributed on a priority system.
 People most at risk from the complications of COVID-19 are being offered the vaccine first.
-When more vaccine becomes available, the vaccines will be offered to other people at risk as soon as possible.
+When more vaccines become available, they will be offered to other people at risk as soon as possible.

 About your vaccination

-Greater Manchester NHS Vaccination Centre (Manchester Tennis and Football Club, Etihad Campus).
-If you're housebound you should be contacted so a home visit can be arranged.
+You may get an appointment to attend the Greater Manchester NHS Vaccination Centre (Manchester Tennis and Football Club, Etihad Campus).

-If you wish to attend a local vaccination centre and have been invited to book an appointment, you do not need to do anything; you will be contacted to make an appointment at one of the local centres.
+If you wish to attend a local vaccination centre instead, you do not need to do anything; you will be contacted in due course to make an appointment at one of the local vaccination centres within the borough.